pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 stable and long-term development of socialism with Chinese characteristics.
-Section 2: The Party is the supreme political leading force An important content of Xi Jinping's Thought on Socialism with Chinese Characteristics for a New Era is to clearly state that the Communist Party of China is the supreme political leading force.
+Section 2: The Party is the supreme political leading force An important content of Xi Jinping's Thought on Socialism with Chinese Characteristics for a New Era is to clearly state that the CCP is the supreme political leading force.
 Comrade Mao Zedong once clearly pointed out: "In the seven aspects of industry, agriculture, commerce, study, soldiers, government, and the party, the party leads everything."

 The Party should lead industry, agriculture, commerce, culture and education, the army and the government.
-"1 In the new era of socialism with Chinese characteristics, Comrade Xi Jinping further pointed out: "In today's China, there is no greater political force than the Communist Party of China or any other force.
+"1 In the new era of socialism with Chinese characteristics, Comrade Xi Jinping further pointed out: "In today's China, there is no greater political force than the CCP or any other force.
 In the study of the party, the government, the military, and the people, in the east, west, south, north, and middle, the party is the leader of everything and the highest political leading force.
 "2 The national governance system is a complex system of many subsystems, the core of which is the Chinese Communist Party.
-The major political thesis that the Communist Party of China is the supreme political leading force has directly and thoroughly revealed the status and role of the Communist Party of China in the country's political life.
+The major political thesis that the CCP is the supreme political leading force has directly and thoroughly revealed the status and role of the CCP in the country's political life.
 The Party is the supreme political leading force, which is determined by the nature of our country and the state system of government, established by the national constitution, tested by the great practice of China's revolution, construction and reform, and has undoubted historical rationality,